cbi-society/cheminfo_tutorial_20241028_pub/README.md

 - Basic skill of python programming
 - Basic knowledge of cheminfomratics
-- Unfortunately it's difficult to support Windows os.
-The code will be tested on Linux, Mac OS but not Windows(inculdes WSL).
+- Unfortunately it's difficult to support pure Windows os.
+The code will be tested on Linux, Mac OS and Windows WSL.

 ## Prerequreiment